alebcay/awesome-shell/README.md

 * [mcfly](https://github.com/cantino/mcfly) - Fly through your shell history.
 Great Scot!
 * [modules](http://modules.sourceforge.net/) - Classical Tcl-based Environment Modules managing the shell environment (compare to Lmod, direnv, and autoenv)
 * [nnn](https://github.com/jarun/nnn) - File browser and disk usage analyzer with excellent desktop integration
+* [ok-sh](https://github.com/secretGeek/ok-bash) - Do you work on many different projects?
+And in each project, are there commands you use that are specific to that project?
+You need a .ok file.
 * [parallel](https://www.gnu.org/software/parallel/) - Build and execute shell command lines from standard input in parallel
 * [pass](https://www.passwordstore.org/) - Manage passwords from the command line with GPG encryption and optional git integration.
 * [pathpicker](https://github.com/facebook/PathPicker) - Accepts inputs like grep, searches, git etc; allows selecting files from the result of the input, which you can then open or provide as argument to a command.